Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 It’s pretty obvious what hunting from an ambush entails.
 As you’re spearfishing on the surface keep an eye out for a good location for an ambush.
 I like to position myself flat on a rock, or on the edge of a bed of seaweed facing out into the sand.
 This way the natural formations and vegetation in the water break up my outline, and the fish don’t know I’m there.

 Be as stealthy as you can while you dive.
-Hyperventilate to flood your bloodstream with oxygen, then dive to the bottom.
+Take a deep breath, then dive to the bottom.
 Then stay frozen in place with your speargun extended.
 Your goal is to blend in with your surroundings when using ambush spearfishing techniques.
 I usually grab hold of a large rock or the base of some seaweed to help keep myself in position.

 If you’ve found a good spot, the fish will start swimming by, and get very close to you.
 Much closer than you’d get on a surface hunt.
 The only challenge is if they’re swimming at a higher level than you laying on the bottom.
 Their silver bellies will make them harder to spot against the colors on the surface.